 Toddler-proofing the already fire-proofed Christmas tree is as critical a part of the holiday preparation process as putting the angel on top — at least until children are in kindergarten.
-That’s because, while the holiday season is fun for the littlest kids, all those magical Christmas decorations can pose serious risks, specifically for choking and poisoning.
+That’s because, while the holiday season is fun for the littlest kids, all those magical Christmas decorations can pose serious health risks, specifically for choking and poisoning.
 This is how you hang ornaments with care and prep for the holiday to play it safe when you have a Christmas tree with a toddler.